 While your business activities are growing, your cloud service needs are likely to expand, too.
-To safeguard that you are selecting a cloud vendor with flexible services, learn what extra capacity and other offers may be provided over time and how much that will cost.
+To safeguard that you are selecting a good and flexible cloud vendor, learn what extra capacity it provides and the cost.
 Ideally a service which gets cheaper on a per unit basis as you expand is ideal.

-If your prospects include staff expansion, you will have to ensure that adding new users to your account is easy and effortless.
+If your prospects include staff expansion, you will have to ensure that adding new users to your account is effortless.

 9. What client support services does the vendor offer?

-Quality varies also, make sure you are aware of the average time for response and resolution and whether the technical support is provided by seasoned engineers or support service representatives that read scripts every time you utilize the live chat help or call the customer assistance line.
-The former is obviously preferred and will save you a lot of time when engaging their support services in resolving issues.
+Quality varies also, make sure you are aware of the average time for response and resolution.
+In addition, look into whether the technical support is provided by seasoned engineers or support service representatives that read or copy scripts instead of addressing your issue individually.
+The former is obviously better and will save you a lot of time when engaging support services in resolving issues.

 10. How does the on-boarding process work?

-After selecting and signing with a cloud vendor, the next step is usually to sign in to one’s dashboard and to start configuring the account.
+After selecting and signing with a cloud vendor, the next step is usually to sign in and configure the account.
 This also entails adding employees as users.